slebastard/STDP_Pheno_CalciumSynapticPlasticity/README.md

 The different methods take as argument a presynaptic and a postsynaptic calcium history, in the form of a set of burst times.
 Note that the model does not yet account for variability in spiking (for instance through Poisson processes).

-## ToDo
+## Coming soon
-The framework will be updated in the future for greater modularity.
-Models will be objects the methods of which will be the different tests presented above.
+- GUI for running simulations
+- Modules for easy analysis at network level and pluing of new plasticity rules and network architectures

 ## References
 [1] Michael Graupner & Nicolas Brunel, Calcium-based plasticity model explains sensitivity of synaptic changes to spike pattern, rate, and dendritic location, March 6th 2012, PNAS Vol. 109, N. 10, 3991 3996

+[2] Nicolas Brunel, Dynamics of Sparsely Connected Networks of Excitatory and Inhibitory Spiking Neurons, June 9th 1999, https://link.springer.com/article/10.1023/A:1008925309027